jamesacampbell/causes-and-effects-hugo/content/about.md

 type = "about"
 +++

-I am a husband, father, and CTO living near Washington DC.
+I am a husband, father, and technologist living near Washington DC.

-I like to work on anything in fields that venn art & code.
+I work on projects that venn art & code.